 2. Facility Issues Are Only Reported After They Become a Serious Problem

-As the COVID epidemic has shown, more and more employees are working remotely.
+As the COVID-19 pandemic has shown, more and more employees are working remotely.
 With most of the staff out of the office, difficulties can arise when it comes to managing facilities and maintenance issues.
 If no one is there to recognize an issue before it becomes a problem, how can organizations avoid catastrophic events?

 The answer lies in automation and what is called “invisible maintenance.”
 Connected solutions that manage, maintain and oversee things such as electronics, HVAC, energy usage and facilities maintenance can drastically reduce the resources needed by engineers and technicians.